-We have carefully considered the likely level of condition repairs and compared this with other Networks, taking into account influencing factors such as the mains population, forecast average system pressure and emissions.
+We have carefully considered the likely level of condition repairs and compared this with others, taking into account influencing factors such as mains population, forecast average system pressure and emissions.

-The Network's forecast is that condition repairs will fall by approximately 1.0% per year despite the effect of the mains replacement programme that will be removing approximately 4.5% of the metallic network each year.
-In our report on Capex and Repex11 we have suggested that the Network should allow average system pressures to rise marginally whilst still maintaining emissions at current levels through the effect of the replacement programme.
+The Network's forecast is that condition repairs will fall by approximately 1.0% per year despite the effect of the mains replacement programme that will be removing approximately 4% of the metallic network each year.
+In addition average system pressure is forecast to fall.

-Taking into account that all components of the network are ageing, that some condition repairs are to the PE part of the network, and a modest increase in average system pressure, we have assumed a 3% year on year reduction in condition repairs.
-However, since our projection uses the Network's corrected 2005/06 data this results in a workload forecast for condition repairs that is significantly greater than the Network's own.
+Taking into account that all components of the network are ageing and that some condition repairs are to the PE part of the network, we have assumed a 3% year on year reduction in condition repairs.